reubenmathew7/COVID-19-Visualizer/README.md

 ## Requirements

-You should be able directly run this project by running the application file.
+You can run the app by donwloading it from [here](https://drive.google.com/file/d/1NExBhQoJnuxEu_7NQxTKIpjpRw4xpcT2/view?usp=sharing).
 Alternatively, you can also install MATLAB on your system and run the MATLAB App file.

 ## Why I Built This Project